Redoubt Alexander |

 This was once a place of worship (heiau) that had been fortified with an 18-gun battery by King Kamehameha II.
 The guns came from the wreck of the Lark.
 Also known as Fort at Kailua.
 This fort never saw action and all that remains is a mass of rocks on the shore adjacent to the Kailua Pier.
 The Kailua Pier and Seawall were built in 1900 from the original stones of the fort and the earlier heiau.
 The Ahu'ena Heiau was reconstructed (at one-third scale) on Kamakahonu Rock in 1975 by the Bishop Museum.
 See also Kona's Fascinating History: Kamakahonu Rock from Donald B. MacGowan

-A temporary camp established by American troops, located across the river from downtown Hilo.
+A temporary camp established by troops of the 1st New York Volunteer Infantry, located across the river from downtown Hilo.

 (1941 - 1945), near Hilo